Large Deviations in Discrete-Time Renewal Theory: Proof of proposition and theorem

-We prove theorem \ref{mainth1} as follows.
-In Section \ref{par:existence} we show the existence of a weak large deviation principle with a convex rate function.
+We prove proposition \ref{proposition:free_energy} and theorem \ref{mainth1} as follows.
+In Section \ref{par:existence} we show the existence of a weak LDP with a convex rate function.
 This is the step where convexity and super-additivity arguments come into play.
-In Section \ref{par:renseq} we introduce the generalized renewal equation formalism.
-Then, we use this formalism in Section \ref{par:cI} to relate the rate function to the function $z$ defined by (\ref{defzetafun}).
-Finally, in Section \ref{par:th1pp} we summarize the results linking them to parts (a), (b), and (c) of theorem \ref{mainth1}.
+In Section \ref{par:renseq} we introduce the generalized renewal equation formalism, which allows us to express the scaled cumulative generating function in terms of the function $z$ defined by (\ref{defzetafun}).
+Then, we use this formalism in Section \ref{par:cI} to also relate the rate function to $z$.
+Finally, in Section \ref{par:th1pp} we summarize the results linking them to proposition \ref{proposition:free_energy} and to parts (a), (b), and (c) of theorem \ref{mainth1}.

 Our theory of large deviations take advantage of the fact that a renewal process forgets the past and starts over at every renewal.
 Concretely, this means that $(U_{\tau+t},\Delta_\tau^tH,\Delta_\tau^tW)_{t\ge 1}$ with $\Delta_\tau^tH:=H_{\tau+t}-H_\tau$ and $\Delta_\tau^tW:=W_{\tau+t}-W_\tau$ is independent of $(H_\tau,W_\tau)$ and distributed as $(U_t,H_t,W_t)_{t\ge 1}$ conditional on the event that a given integer $\tau\ge 1$ is a renewal, namely